talsma-ict/context-propagation/locale-context/README.md

 [![Released Version][maven-img]][maven]

-# Locale context library
+# Locale context module

-This library allows an application to maintain a custom `Locale` in a context that is bound to the current thread, allowing a configured `Locale` to be propagated.
+This module allows an application to maintain a custom `Locale` in a context that is bound to the current thread, allowing a configured `Locale` to be propagated.